Kiran7007/Interview-Preparation/docs/android.md

         repository.search(text)
     }
 ```

-`mapLatest` cancels the previous suspend search when a newer query
-arrives.

-For a Flow-returning search function, use `flatMapLatest`.

-Interview Answer:
-> For a suspend search function: `mapLatest` cancels the previous suspend search when a newer query arrives.
 ---
 ## What is a database transaction?
 -  A transaction groups operations so they succeed or fail together
     according to the database's transaction guarantees.
+- This is important when multiple pieces of local state must remain
+consistent.
 ```text
 Update account
 Update transaction